 By the way, it’s common for cash to be left over after your purchase, since you can only purchase whole shares.
 That’s okay, just put this money towards your next purchase!

-Pearler uses ‘market’ orders to keep things simple (as opposed to ‘limit’ orders).
+Pearler uses ‘market’ orders by default to keep things simple (though you can choose to use a ‘limit’ order and decide your own price).
 If you invest in shares with plenty of buyers and sellers (index funds, LICs, and decent sized companies), market orders are perfectly fine and your order will be executed at the best possible current price.

 If you’re using Autoinvest (see Step 9), Pearler places your order at midday to avoid this problem.

 When you buy shares, the order is typically filled very quickly.
 You then receive an email to say your purchase was successful.

 Settlement technically takes 2 days, but the shares will show in your brokerage account immediately.

 Shortly after purchase, a ‘Contract Note’ is sent to your email (proof you bought the shares).
 Make sure you keep this and related emails in a special folder.

 Congratulations, you’re now an investor!
 This is a hugely important milestone and something to celebrate.